 - Educational sessions for recovery.

-Outpatient programs do not provide accommodation to their patients even though the services they offer are similar like inpatient programs.
-The patients visit the center for few hours several days per week.
-This type of program is designed for people with mild addiction, who also have huge support from the loved ones.
+Outpatient programs do not provide accommodation to their patients , although the services they offer are similar to npatient programs.
+Patients visit the center for a few hours several days per week.
+This type of program is designed for people who are highly motivated to get better, who have their own transportation, and who also have support from loved ones.

+STAGE 1.
+Assessment and Intake.
 Upon entering treatment, you will participate in a complete diagnostic evaluation that will lead to an individualized treatment plan.
 The evaluation and treatment plan are used to determine the types, level and intensity of services you will receive and to manage the course of the treatment over time.
-If you are wondering what you shouldn’t or should bring with you to alcohol rehab, click on the link to learn more.
+If you are wondering what you shouldn’t or should bring with you to alcohol rehab, be prepared…most treatment centers search your belongings during admission.

-1. Detoxification – Some people have such a serious physical dependency that they may have to be carefully withdrawn from the chemicals (including alcohol) to address the potentially serious medical consequences of abruptly stopping usage.
-A physician often supervises this process.
+STAGE 2.
+Detoxification.
+Some people have to go through medical detox to address the potentially serious medical consequences of quitting.
+A physician supervises this process.
+This way, you can minimize the risk of consequences such as seizures or delerium tremens.
 Because it does not treat the behavioral or psychosocial causes leading to the chemical dependence, detoxification should be followed by behavioral treatment.

-2. Individual Therapy – Typically, you will work with a professional therapist (counselor, social worker, psychologist) to understand the factors that lead to alcohol abuse, and to develop coping strategies to deal with the compulsions in order to live differently.
+STAGE 3.
+Therapy.
+Typically, you will work with a professional therapist (counselor, social worker, psychologist) to understand the factors that lead to alcohol abuse.
+Talk therapy is both one-on-one and supervised in a group setting.
+This way, you can lean from one another while you’re developing particular coping strategies to deal with compulsions.
 Once you establish therapeutic trust with your counselor, you’ll be on the way to learning new ways of living.
 Many therapeutic approaches exist.

-5. Toxicology Screening and Monitoring – Most alcohol treatment programs incorporate a process for monitoring continued abstinence from alcohol.
+ONGOING Toxicology Screening and Monitoring.
+Most alcohol treatment programs incorporate a process for monitoring continued abstinence from alcohol.
 Generally, this is accomplished through urine, blood and breath testing.
 For patients required to attend treatment by another system (court, child welfare, public assistance), reporting back to the judge or other identified official on the results of clients’ toxicology tests will likely be a requisite component of the treatment regimen with client consent.

-6. Vocational Rehabilitation – Although many people in treatment programs are employed full time, many others enter treatment unemployed with few marketable skills.
+ONGOING Vocational Rehabilitation.
+Although many people in treatment programs are employed full time, many others enter treatment unemployed with few marketable skills.
 With the enactment of welfare reform, vocational rehabilitation services have now become core services of many treatment programs.
 So, during rehab you can work with trained vocational specialists who assist them with skill development (resume writing, job seeking skills), gaining work experience, educational assistance, and with finding and maintaining employment.

-7. Health and Medical Services – Normally, treatment programs give a complete physical examination or arrange for one to be provided upon initial admission.
+ONGOING Health and Medical Services.
+Normally, treatment programs give a complete physical examination or arrange for one to be provided upon initial admission.
 They also monitor other health conditions and diseases.
 Treatment programs are especially alert for certain diseases that are highly prevalent among drinkers (hepatitis, tuberculosis, or liver disease).

-8. Family Strengthening – Because alcoholic drinking strains and sometimes fractures important family relationships, treatment programs may offer – directly or through referral – services to strengthen family functioning and promote family reunification.
+ONGOING Family Strengthening .
+Because alcoholic drinking strains and sometimes fractures important family relationships, treatment programs may offer – directly or through referral – services to strengthen family functioning and promote family reunification.
 These include a wide range of services depending on your circumstances and could include:

 - Family counseling